rsarwas/aoc/Readme.md

 ## DotNet

 * <https://dotnet.microsoft.com/download>
-* Initial install is easiest with "Installer".
+* Install and updates are easiest with "Installer" download.
+* After the initial install, tarballs can be downloaded and unpacked below the dotnet install location `/usr/local/share/dotnet`

 ## Glasgow Haskell Compiler (GHC)